Sathish-509/UI-JSTechNotes/CSS_README.md

 `#black h2 {
   color: #000000;
 }`
-Above rule, all the level 2 headeings will be displayed in black color when those headings will lie with in tags having id attribute set to black.
+Above rule, all the level 2 headings will be displayed in black color when those headings will lie with in tags having id attribute set to black.

 Child Selectors: Similar to descendant selectors but different functionality.
 `body > p {
   color: #000000;
 }`
-Above rule renders all the paragraphs in black if they are direct child of <body> element.
+Above rule renders all the paragraphs in black if they are direct child of `<body>` element.
 Other paragraphs put inside the other elements

 Attribute Selectors: The style rule below will match all the input elements having a type attribute with a value of text −